 If you would like further information on the Sacrament of Confirmation please contact Deacon Ben Hooks by email or call Deacon Ben at 813-839-5337 ext.
 206

 RCIA is an adult and family process of preparation for reception of the sacraments of initiation (Baptism, Confirmation, and Eucharist).
 RCIA meets on Sunday mornings and/or several afternoons during the month.
 The RCIA process is flexible and tailored to the needs of candidates who proceed through the process at their own pace.
 Generally, a new class begins each September, however, many factors may require adjustment of the schedule so we welcome your inquiries at any time of the year.
-Adults who wish to enter the Church and children age seven or above in need of Baptism should contact the parish office.
+Adults who wish to enter the Church and children age seven or above in need of Baptism should contact Mr. Joseph Brown.
 If you have any questions please send an email to Mr. Joseph Brown or call the parish office 813-839-5337.
 You may also visit our RCIA page.

 ADDITIONAL RESOURCES AND INFORMATION